Racing to keep up…

 Image courtesy Mario La Pergola - Unsplash

-• Real Estate Conglomerates: Once focused on brokerage and leasing, these firms now offer comprehensive services, including engineering, architecture, workplace design, and project management.
-Their sales acumen and integrated approach are quickly reshaping the competitive landscape.
+• Real Estate Conglomerates: Once focused on brokerage and leasing, these firms have expanded into design and construction, offering end-to-end services that include engineering, architecture, workplace design, and project management.

 FEE PRESSURES